Everything There Is to Know About Turning a Dresser Into a Vanity

 We assume a lot about furniture: Sofas belong in the living room, console tables in the entryway—you get the gist.
 Some of our favorite projects, however, are ones that throw out that rule book.
 Take a staple piece like a dresser.
 The bedroom is the most obvious place to put it, but ask pro renovators Claudia and Chris Beiler and they’ll point you in the direction of the bathroom.

 When the couple transformed an 1800s fixer-upper for a young couple living in Lancaster, Pennsylvania, they customized every detail down to the double-sink vanity, which, in a former life, was West Elm’s Modernist chest.
 Claudia scored the six-drawer storage unit on sale for $300, then the couple converted it into a bathroom fixture for another $700 (for one day’s worth of labor, the sinks, and plumbing fixtures).
-“The final cost is around the same as a ready-made vanity, but you’re left with this brilliant, one-of-a-kind piece,” says Chris.
-Below, six things to know before you decide to DIY:
+“The final cost is around the same as a ready-made vanity, but you’re left with this brilliant one-of-a-kind piece,” says Chris.
+Below, six things to know before you DIY, plus five other hacks that’ll get you thinking outside the box.

 The best dressers for this are ones that are water resistant and have enough counter space for basins.
-You don’t even have to start with a brand-new piece of furniture—actress Sophia Bush used a vintage sideboard in her former Chicago bathroom.
-Just look for something with a veneer or laminate surface rather than real wood; it will hold up better to moisture and last longer.
+You don’t even have to start with a brand-new piece of furniture—actor Sophia Bush used a vintage sideboard in her former Chicago bathroom.
+Try looking for something with a veneer or laminate surface rather than real wood; it will hold up better to moisture and last longer.
 “Laminate can pull away from its backing if it gets cracked, so we look for laminated tops that don’t have splices around the edges,” Chris points out.

 The Deeper the Drawers, the Better